hetzneronline/community-content/tutorials/real-time-apps-with-go-and-reactjs_part1.md

 The Arrow Syntax "<-" is one of the Core Concepts of Concurrency in Go, it blocks the routine till it receives data from a `channel`.

-> A `channel` in go is a typed conduit that can reiceive data`channel <- data` and data can be read from `data <- channel` Writing or Reading from a Channel BLOCKS the subroutine.
+> A `channel` in go is a typed conduit that can reiceive data`channel <- data` and data can be read from `data <- channel` Writing to or Reading from a Channel BLOCKS the subroutine.

 ## Step 4 - Streaming input Data to the Listeners